solana-labs/solana-program-library/docs/src/single-validator-manager.md

-After the pool is created, the reserve requires at least stake rent-exemption plus the minimum delegation amount to actually add the validator to the pool, which costs 1.0028288 SOL.
+After the pool is created, the reserve requires at least stake rent-exemption plus the minimum delegation amount to actually add the validator to the pool, which costs 1.0028288 SOL, assuming a minimum delegation of 1 SOL.
 The user receives pool tokens for this deposit.

 After the SOL deposit, the `AddValidatorToPool` instruction on the pool management program allows anyone to add the stake account for that validator.

-Once the added stake account is active, anyone may deposit stake accounts.
+Once the added stake account is active, anyone may deposit stake accounts using the `DepositStake` instruction on the stake pool, and not using the manager program.

-### Depositing and withdrawing stake
+### Depositing and withdrawing stake accounts

 If stakers deposit or withdraw stake accounts from the pool, everything works seamlessly.
 Stakers receive pool tokens for their deposited stake account, and